Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 ### Provide a toString method for stateful types

 For every type that contains state, provide a meaningful `toString` implementation.
-This implementation should return an intelligible representation of the instance’s current content, even for internal types.
+This implementation should return an intelligible representation of the instance's current content, even for internal types.

 Since `toString` representations of types are often written to logs, consider security when implementing this method and avoid returning sensitive user data.